wp-plugins/imagemagick-sharpen-resized-images/readme.txt

 Settings are now stored in the database.
 Please recheck your settings by going to IM Sharpen Images in the Settings panel.

 = 1.0 =
-This fixes the WordPress blurry images problem
+This fixes the WordPress blurry images problem.

-== ToDo ==
-There's one thing I really want to fix: after unchecking the Automatic Contrast Leveling in Settings, it won't turn on again.
-Plugin needs deactivating and (re)activating to enable it again.